May-Thurner Syndrome: Symptoms, Causes, and Treatment

-- Angioplasty and stenting: To perform angioplasty, your doctor inserts a catheter with a balloon in its tip into your vein and inflates the balloon to open the vein.
-A tiny mesh tube, called a stent, is inserted into the vein to keep it open, and the balloon is then removed.
+- Venous angioplasty and stenting: In this minimally invasive procedure, a specialist inserts a catheter with a balloon on its tip into your vein.
+Then, they inflate the balloon to open the vein fully.
+Next, a tiny mesh tube, called a stent, is inserted to keep the vein open and promote better blood flow.
+Afterward, the balloon is removed.

-- Bypass surgery: With bypass surgery, a bypass graft reroutes blood around the compressed part of a vein.
+- Bypass surgery: In some cases, surgery may be recommended.
+A bypass graft can reroute blood around the compressed portion of your iliac vein.

-- Repositioning: Your doctor moves the right iliac artery behind the left iliac vein to remove the pressure on the vein.
+- Repositioning: Your doctor may be able to move the right iliac artery behind the left iliac vein.
+This can remove pressure on the vein, alleviate symptoms, and help prevent DVT.

-If you develop DVT due to MTS, your doctor may treat it with blood thinners, clot-busting medications, or other treatments.
+If you develop deep vein thrombosis due to May-Thurner syndrome, your doctor may prescribe blood thinners, clot-busting medications, or other treatments.

 May-Thurner Syndrome Treatment at USA Vein Clinics